-3. Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
-Yes, all students regularly receive communication updates dedicated to planetary health and/or

-- Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - O Students do not regularly receive communications about planetary health or sustainable healthcare.
+- 3. Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications? - Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - O Students do not receive communications about planetary health or sustainable healthcare.

-Score explanation: Medical students receive weekly communications from IUSM via the INScope newsletter.
-At times, various sustainable healthcare topics have been part of the newsletter, including LEED building updates and news of the first dining/residence hall to start composting at IUPUI.
+Score explanation: Medical students receive weekly communications from IUSM via the INScope newsletter and MD Student News.
+At times, various sustainable healthcare topics have been part of the newsletter, such as IU joining in efforts to fight mosquito and tick-borne diseases with a focus on developing an insecticide that will not impact honey bees or other insects.

-4. Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career?

-- Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health. - Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers - 0 There are no such accessible courses for post-graduate providers.
+- 4. Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career? - Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health. - Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers - 0 There are no such accessible courses for post-graduate providers materials for patients about environmental health exposures?
+2 Yes, all affiliated hospitals have accessible educational materials for patients.
+1 Some affiliated hospitals have accessible educational materials for patients.
+0 No affiliated medical centers have accessible educational materials for patients.

 Score explanation: The institution or main affiliated hospital do not provide such accessible courses for post-graduate providers.
+IU does use The Center for Physician Education, but there are no courses offered related to climate/the environment.